Annerez/Annerez/README.md

 Well I have many interests, you can skip this part as there are many cringe ahead

 <h2> Game </h2>
 I like variety of games.
 I have no favourite genre but mostly stick with Open World and Grand Strategy.
-Here are some list of game I really like.
+Here are some list of game I really like. <br />
  - Guilty Gear, a fighting game franchise with unique 2.5D art style and gameplay.
 I REALLY, really recommend you to listen to the game SOUNDTRACK especially if you love heavy metal.
  - Doom, nothing to say more I guess.
  - Fallout, an action-RPG open world game franchise that I really recommend you to play especially New Vegas.
 The story are enjoyable and the gameplay is very fun.
  - Hearts of Iron IV, RTS Grand Strategy game.
 If you like planning and micromanaging you will love this game plus there are tons of fasinating mods out there.
- -

 <h2> Anime </h2>
 I don't watch much anime and very picky when choosing a show to watch lol. anyways these are some of my favourites.
 Cowboy Bebop, Serial Experiment Lain, Full MetalAlchemist, Azumanga Daioh, Nichijou, Bocchi the rock, etc.